Azure/build-vm-image/README.md

 # GitHub Action to Build Custom Virtual Machine Images

-With the Build Azure Virtual Machine Image action, you can now easily create custom virtual machine images that contain artifacts produced in your CI/CD workflows and have pre-installed software.
+With the Build Azure Virtual Machine Image action, you can now create custom virtual machine images that contain artifacts produced in your CI/CD workflows and have pre-installed software.
 This action not only lets you build customized images but also distribute them using image managing Azure services like [Shared Image Gallery](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/shared-image-galleries).
 These images can then be used for creating [Virtual Machines](https://azure.microsoft.com/en-in/services/virtual-machines/) or [Virtual Machine Scale Sets](https://docs.microsoft.com/en-us/azure/virtual-machine-scale-sets/overview)

 The definition of this Github Action is in [action.yml](https://github.com/Azure/build-vm-image/blob/master/action.yml).

-Note that this action uses [Azure Image Builder](https://azure.microsoft.com/en-in/blog/streamlining-your-image-building-process-with-azure-image-builder/) service in the background for creating and publishing images.
+Note that this action uses the [Azure Image Builder](https://azure.microsoft.com/en-in/blog/streamlining-your-image-building-process-with-azure-image-builder/) service in the background for creating and publishing images.

-## Pre-requisites:
+## Prerequisites:

 * User Assigned Managed Identity: A managed identity is required for Azure Image Builder(AIB) to distribute images(Shared Image Gallery or Managed Image).
 You must create an [Azure user-assigned managed identity](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/how-to-manage-ua-identity-cli) that will be used during the image build to read and write images.
 You then need to grant it permission to do specific actions using a [custom role](https://docs.microsoft.com/en-us/azure/role-based-access-control/custom-roles-portal) with the following json(replace your subscription id and resource group name)  and assign it to the managed identity.